mak-aravind/mak-obsidian-missionOneDoubleO/missionOneDoubleO/open-project/notes/Launch details for open project.md

 	openproject/community:12

 	```
+3. You can then launch a browser and access your new OpenProject installation at `http://localhost:8080`.
+Easy!
-3. To Stop the openproject container:
+4. To Stop the openproject container:
 	```
 	docker stop openproject
 	```
-4. To Start the openproject container:
+5. To Start the openproject container:
 	```
 	docker start openproject
 	```
-5. To remove openproject
+6. To remove openproject
 	```
 	docker rm openproject
 	```
-6. To See Logs:
+7. To See Logs:
 	```
 	sudo docker logs -f --tail 1000 openproject
 	```